Jeffrey Hudson: Early life and rise to prominence

 Hudson was baptised in Oakham in Rutland on 14 June 1619.
-His parents, three brothers, and a half-sister were all of typical size.
-Hudson's father John was keeper of the baiting bulls for George Villiers, Duke of Buckingham.
+His parents, three brothers, and a half-sister were all of average size.
+Hudson's father, John, was keeper of the baiting bulls for George Villiers, Duke of Buckingham.
 Hudson's marvellous smallness and normal proportions became apparent in early childhood.
-Various theories existed for his size, including that his mother choked on a gherkin while pregnant, but he probably suffered from a growth hormone deficiency caused by a pituitary gland disorder.
+Various theories existed for his size, including that his mother choked on a gherkin while pregnant, but he probably had a growth hormone deficiency caused by a pituitary gland disorder.

-In 1626, Jeffrey Hudson was presented to the Duchess of Buckingham as a "rarity of nature" and she invited him to join the household.
+In 1626, Jeffrey Hudson was presented to the Duchess of Buckingham as a "rarity of nature", and she invited him to join the household.
 A few months later, the Duke and Duchess entertained King Charles I and his young French wife, Queen Henrietta Maria, in London.
 The climax of the lavish banquet was the presentation of Jeffrey to the Queen, served in a large pie.
 When the pie was placed in front of the Queen, Hudson arose from the crust, 18 in tall and dressed in a miniature suit of armour.
-The Queen was delighted and the Duke and Duchess of Buckingham offered Hudson to her as an amusing gift.
+The Queen was delighted, and the Duke and Duchess of Buckingham offered Hudson to her as an amusing gift.